Cisplatin: Pharmacology

 Subsequent to formation of [PtCl(guanine-DNA)(NH3)2]+, crosslinking can occur via displacement of the other chloride, typically by another guanine.
-Cisplatin crosslinks DNA in several different ways, interfering with cell division by mitosis.
+Cisplatin crosslinks DNA in several ways, interfering with cell division by mitosis.
 The damaged DNA elicits DNA repair mechanisms, which in turn activate apoptosis when repair proves impossible.
-In 2008, researchers were able to show that the apoptosis induced by cisplatin on human colon cancer cells depends on the mitochondrial serine-protease Omi/Htra2.
+In 2008, apoptosis induced by cisplatin on human colon cancer cells was shown to depend on the mitochondrial serine-protease Omi/Htra2.
 Since this was only demonstrated for colon carcinoma cells, it remains an open question whether the Omi/Htra2 protein participates in the cisplatin-induced apoptosis in carcinomas from other tissues.

 Most notable among the changes in DNA are the 1,2-intrastrand cross-links with purine bases.
 These include 1,2-intrastrand d(GpG) adducts, which form nearly 90% of the adducts, and the less common 1,2-intrastrand d(ApG) adducts.
 Coordination chemists have obtained crystals of the products of reacting cisplain with small models of DNA.
 Here is a POVray plot of the platinum binding to a small model of DNA.

 1,3-intrastrand d(GpXpG) adducts occur but are readily excised by the nucleotide excision repair (NER).
 Other adducts include inter-strand crosslinks and nonfunctional adducts that have been postulated to contribute to cisplatin's activity.
 Interaction with cellular proteins, particularly HMG domain proteins, has also been advanced as a mechanism of interfering with mitosis, although this is probably not its primary method of action.

 Cisplatin resistance

 Cisplatin combination chemotherapy is the cornerstone of treatment of many cancers.
 Initial platinum responsiveness is high, but the majority of cancer patients will eventually relapse with cisplatin-resistant disease.
-Many mechanisms of cisplatin resistance have been proposed, including changes in cellular uptake and efflux of the drug, increased detoxification of the drug, inhibition of apoptosis and increased DNA repair.
+Many mechanisms of cisplatin resistance have been proposed, including changes in cellular uptake and efflux of the drug, increased detoxification of the drug, inhibition of apoptosis, increased DNA repair or changes in metabolism.
 Oxaliplatin is active in highly cisplatin-resistant cancer cells in the laboratory; however, there is little evidence for its activity in the clinical treatment of patients with cisplatin-resistant cancer.
 The drug paclitaxel may be useful in the treatment of cisplatin-resistant cancer; the mechanism for this activity is as yet unknown.